OpenDroneMap/FIELDimageR/README.md

 ---------------------------------------------
 #### 3. Rotating the image

-> To build the plot shape file first we need to make sure that the image base line (dashed in red) has a correct straight position (vertical or horizontal).
-If not, it is necessary to find the right-angle *theta* to rotate the field, **`fieldRotate`** allows you to click directly on the image and select two points on where you want to base your field and return the theta value to finally rotate the image.
+> Rotation is not a required step anymore for FIELDimageR pipeline, due to the new package [FIELDimageR.Extra: **`fieldShape_render`**](https://github.com/filipematias23/FIELDimageR.Extra#p3).
+However, to build the plot shape file you may want to make sure that the image base line (dashed in red) has a correct straight position (vertical or horizontal).
+In this case, you can find the right-angle *theta* to rotate the field using the function **`fieldRotate`** that allows to click directly on the image and select two points on where you want to base your field and return the theta value to finally rotate the image.

 ```r
 # Codeline when you don't know the rotation angle "Theta":